The Last Straw

 ✓ Beat Them to Their Excuse

-Your nagee will feel bad for making stupid excuses and you’ll get annoyed from hearing them.
+Your nagee will feel dissonance for making stupid excuses and you’ll get annoyed from hearing that nonsense.

-Prevent the negativity from happening by giving them the excuse before they give it to you.
+Prevent this negativity with compassion: Give them an excuse before they give one to you.

 Example: “You probably forgot to wash your feet this time because you were in a rush to get ready to go out on our date.
 I understand.
 Next time, you’ll remember.”